nickhir/GermlineMutationCalling/README.md

 snakemake --latency-wait 300 -j 5 --cluster "sbatch --mem={resources.mem_mb} --time {resources.runtime_min} --cpus-per-task {threads} --job-name={rule}.%j --output snakemake_cluster_submit/{rule}.%j.out --mail-type=FAIL"
 ```
 This assumes that the cluster you are using is running [SLURM](https://slurm.schedmd.com/documentation.html).
 If this is not the case, you have to adjust the command after `--cluster`.
-The log information of each job will be safed in the `snakemake_cluster_submit` folder.
+The log information of each job will be safed in the `snakemake_cluster_submit` directory.
-This folder will **not** be created automatically.
+This directory will **not** be created automatically.

 `-j` specifies the number of jobs/rules should be submitted in parallel.